Control panel showing hygrostat settings

 Benefits of Mould Index Control

 As mould grows more slowly at low temperatures, the control can allow slightly higher relative humidity during cold periods, such as winter.
-This means that the dehumidifier does not have to run unnecessarily, saving both energy and operating hours.
+This means that the dehumidifier does not have to work unnecessarily, saving both energy and operating hours.

 Placement and Measurement

-Dirt and dust can affect measurements, especially in digital sensors.
+Dirt and dust can affect measurements, especially in digital humidity sensors.
 Cleaning the dehumidifier regularly, for example with light vacuuming, and changing the filter at the inlet twice a year will ensure that it works efficiently and reliably.
-All sensors may start to show small deviations over time, so it is good to compare the values with a separate hygrometer once a year.

 Don't forget to try our digital tools to find the right dehumidifier model for the space you want to install it in.

-© 2025 Acetec AB.
+© 2026 Acetec AB.
 All rights reserved.

 Acetec logo